Censorship of the Bible: England

 In 1534, the Canterbury Convocation requested that the king commission a new translation of the Bible by suitable persons and authorize the reading of the new translation.
 Although the king did not designate translators, new translations appeared from 1535 and afterwards.
-In 1536 and 1538 Thomas Cromwell prescribed that Coverdale's translation of the Bible was to be placed in every church.
+In 1536 and 1538, Thomas Cromwell prescribed that Coverdale's translation of the Bible was to be placed in every church.
 These Bibles were to be printed in a large size and chained to prevent theft.
 This translation came to be called the "Great Bible" or "Chained Bible."

 Papal States and Catholic

 Index Auctorum et Liberii

-Pius IV's (pontificate 1559–1565) initial, extreme and short-lived Index (1559), released during the early stages of the Council of Trent, there are 30 Bible editions including Martin Luther's, 10 New Testament editions including Erasmus', and two short catch-all rules for similar Bibles:
+During the early stages of the Council of Trent, Pope Pius IV issued an initial Index of Forbidden Books in 1559.
+This early version was particularly strict and short-lived.
+It prohibited 30 Bible editions, including those linked to Martin Luther and 10 New Testament editions linked to Erasmus.
+It also included two general rules banning similar Bible editions.